billsix/programmingFromTheGroundUp/docs/source/instructionsap.rst

 Intel has a set of comprehensive guides to their processors.
-These are available at http://www.intel.com/design/pentium/manuals/ Note that all of these use the Intel syntax, not the ATFIXMEAMPamp;T syntax.
+These are available at http://www.intel.com/design/pentium/manuals/ Note that all of these use the Intel syntax, not the &T syntax.
 The most important ones are their IA-32 Intel Architecture Software Developer's Manual in its three volumes::